coronel08/my-notes/notes/docs/javascript.md

 const c1 = new Color(255,67,89, 'black')
 ```

-# Export
+# Export & Import
-Create an object and then export it
+Create an object and then Export it
 ```
 const PI = 3.14
 const square = x => x* x